-Kelda Finance (No.3) PLC (the "company") is a private company incorporated and resident for tax in the UK.
+Kelda Finance (No.3) PLC (the "company") is a private company limited by shares, incorporated in England and Wales and resident for tax in the UK.

 These financial statements were prepared in accordance with Financial Reporting Standard 101 Reduced Disclosure Framework ("FRS 101") and the Companies Act 2006 as applicable to companies using FRS 101.